4th BHAGWAN MAHAVIRA FELLOWSHIP TO STUDY PRAKRIT IN INDIA

 -

-- Two recommendation letters (to be sent directly to admission@isjs.in and cchapple@lmu.edu) by the recommending faculty members.
+- Two recommendation letters (to be sent directly to [email protected] and [email protected]) by the recommending faculty members

-- Academic Qualifications and relevant experiences.
+- Academic qualifications and relevant experiences with supporting documents.

 OUTLINE OF THE TEACHING CONTENT